-BIOL 545 Ecology of Fishes (3:2:3)
+BIOL 545 Ecology of Fishes (3)

-This course deals with the taxonomic, physiological, ecological and behavioral aspects of fishes; it includes laboratory and field trips.
+This course deals with the taxonomic, physiological, ecological land behavioral aspects of fishes; laboratory and field trips are integral part of the course.

-BIOL 546 Limnology (3:2:3)
+BIOL 546 Limnology (3)

-This course deals with the basic principles of physical limnology in relation to several types of communities in lakes and streams; laboratory and field trips.
+This course deals with the basic principles of physical limnology in relation to several types of communities in lakes and streams; laboratory and field trips are integral part of the course.

-BIOL 547 Biology of the Plankton (3:2:3)
+BIOL 547 Biology of the Plankton (3)

-This course deals with the pelagic organisms in lakes and oceans and the factors controlling their distribution and production; course will cover planktonic plants and animals (e.g. algae, protozoa, rotifers, crustacea, and fish larvae) and the part they play in the economy of natural waters; laboratory and field trips.
+This course deals with the pelagic organisms in lakes and oceans and the factors controlling their distribution and production; course will cover planktonic plants and animals (e.g. algae, protozoa, rotifers, crustacea, and fish larvae) and the part they play in the economy of natural waters; laboratory and field trips are integral part of the course.

-BIOL 548 Biology of Aquatic Insects (3:2:3)
+BIOL 548 Biology of Aquatic Insects (3)

-This course deals with the taxonomy, life history, and general biology of aquatic insects; laboratory and field trips.
+This course deals with the taxonomy, life history, and general biology of aquatic insects; laboratory and field trips are integral part of the course.

-BIOL 549 Cell Biology (3:3:0)
+BIOL 549 Cell Biology (3)